devzizu/opengl-graphics-engine/README.md

     ...
 </scene>
 ```
-...and each light can be of different types, with different color components.
+   - Each light can be of different types, with different color components.
 Finally, we defined the final configuration file as being the Solar System simulation, but other scenes have been implemented to show other functionalities.
 The final report contains all the simulation results with several screenshots.
 ### Members / Maintainers